openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

   - Wallets use DC API where possible and when they have credentials available.
 As a fallback mechanism when DC API is not available, Wallets register for the `haip-vp://` custom scheme, where possible.
   - No additional X.509 certificate profile is defined.

-Making these choices maximizes interoperability between the parties in the ecosystem while minimizing the burden on Issuers and Verifiers.
+Making these choices maximizes interoperability between the parties in the Ecosystem while minimizing the burden on Issuers and Verifiers.
 This comes at the expense of an increased burden on Wallets as well as the potential privacy and security issues in (#interop-key-attestations).

 #### Example 2: Achieving Compatibility with Existing Deployments of ISO/IEC 18013-5

-An Ecosystem that prioritizes achieving compatibility with existing deployments could define the following ecosystem-specific extensions of this specification:
+An Ecosystem that prioritizes achieving compatibility with existing deployments could define the following Ecosystem-specific extensions of this specification:

 - Use this specification only for presentation with the following requirements:
   - Wallets and Verifiers support only the mdoc Credential Format.